mkmat/Z1plus-code/README.md

         PPA+ init max bondl (all)     1.54848

 If you still want to use the PPA or PPA+ options, you have to scale your box sizes and particle coordinates in your configuration file.

+## Z1+ crashes because the the lammps data and/or dump files created by vmd or other software seem to be corrupt.

+Z1+ crashes, because the data and/or dump files may not contain the molecule IDs.
+To heal this problem we offer a script that corrects data and dump files using just one command, and saves the new files with "-corrected" appended to their original names.
+Call

+        perl convert_vmd_data_to_proper_data.pl

+to see the description.
+A typical call is

+        perl convert_vmd_data_to_proper_data.pl -data=MyLammps.data -dump=MyLammps.dump

 ## How to cite the Z1+ code?